-Since opening their Hunter Valley production brewery in March 2014, Sydney Brewery has gone from strength to strength.
+Since opening their Hunter Valley production brewery in March 2014, Sydney Brewery has been going from strength to strength.

-It's a far cry from the brewery's origins which go back to 2005 with the opening of the Schwartz Brewery, named for its founder Jerry Schwartz, inside the old Macquarie Hotel in Surry Hills.
+It's a far cry from the brewery's origins, which go back to 2005 and the opening of the Schwartz Brewery, named for its founder Jerry Schwartz, inside the old Macquarie Hotel in Surry Hills.
 It was an 800 litre wood clad brewhouse from the UK that mainly supplied the hotel bars upstairs, but also several others around NSW within the Schwartz Family Company portfolio.

 Adding to their all-round credentials is a range of ciders – spanning the spectrum from the classic Sydney Cider to the unusual offspring of the Agave Ginger Cider – which has collected its own pile of awards since arriving on the scene.

 From Surry Hills brewpub to production brewery in the heart of wine country and back to being a city brewpub again, the Sydney Brewery story is surprisingly long and winding.
 Indeed, it's one best pondered with a good beer in hand.
 Fortunately, they have plenty of those to offer.